What is a Session?

 This allows for consistent, repeatable acquisitions across time and space, which is essential for long-term ecological monitoring.

-What Data is Available?
+Which Data is Available?

 Seatizen Atlas provides both raw and processed data